The Torres del Paine trek - which includes the O and W Circuits is nothing short…

 The ones in particular I’d recommend that I’ll probably have for the next 10 years are called the GTX Zeta LT Pant.
 I also suggest buying quick dry underwear.
 I don’t know how many times I’ve been soaked down to my skin but you sure want to have your undies dry fast.

-What to wear on rainy adventures on top
+What to wear on top

 Wear merino wool short or long sleeve t-shirts like Icebreaker and you’ll be less likely to get chilled.
 I find they dry quickly too.
 I also am a big fan of the t-shirts made by Tentree.
 Not only does the material feel good next to your skin but for every item purchased, ten trees are planted.